ArwaSheraky/Boston_Analysis/README.md

 ### Libraries
 The main used libraries in this analysis are:
-    - 'pandas' and 'numpy': Creating Dataframes and calculating statistical summary.
+    - `pandas` and `numpy`: Creating Dataframes and calculating statistical summary.
-    - 'matplotlib','seaborn' and 'plotly': Plotting histograms, scatterplots and regression lines.
+    - `matplotlib`, `seaborn` and `plotly`: Plotting histograms, scatterplots and regression lines.
-    - 'sklearn': Importing the dataset, splitting data, applying regressors and CV and calculating performance.
+    - `sklearn`: Importing the dataset, splitting data, applying regressors and CV and calculating performance.

 -------